dynatrace-oss-contrib/openllmetry/packages/dynatrace-openllmetry-sdk/README.md

+⚠️ This is an alpha fork to test changes before contributing them back to OpenLLMetry

 # traceloop-sdk

 Traceloop’s Python SDK allows you to easily start monitoring and debugging your LLM execution.
 Tracing is done in a non-intrusive way, built on top of OpenTelemetry.
 You can choose to export the traces to Traceloop, or to your existing observability stack.